 Day trip meals are regulated by the IRS.

-You are eligible for a taxable meal reimbursement on day trips if you are in travel status at least 11 hours regardless of the day of the week.
-You will be eligible for the same per diem meal rates.
+Travelers are eligible for taxable meal reimbursements on day trips when in travel status at least 11 hours regardless of the day of the week.
+Meal rates are based on per diem guidelines.

 *If you are traveling specifically for a business meeting with a meal, a Food and Beverage Approval Form may be filed.
 A detailed receipt will be required.
 The meal will be billed as “Actual” and will not be taxable.
 Meals under Chart 1 (state) funds must still meet per diem per person and may not include alcohol.

-If the base rate will exceed per diem by 150% or more, please be sure to attempt to find less expensive lodging.
-A quote should be posted with the Travel Reimbursement to show that this was the best rate available.
+f the base rate will exceed per diem by 150% or more, please be sure to attempt to find less expensive lodging.
+A quote should be attached to the expense report to show that was the best rate available.

 Travelers may request an exception to the maximum lodging rule.
 Allowable exceptions per SAAM rule 10.30.20 include:

 - a1) When a traveler is assigned to accompany an elected official, a foreign dignitary, or others as authorized by law, and is required to stay in the same lodging facility.

 - a2) When costs in the area have escalated for a brief period of time either during special events or disasters.

 - a3) When lodging accommodations in the area of the temporary duty station are not available at or below the maximum lodging amount, and the savings achieved from occupying less expensive lodging at a more distant site are consumed by an increase in transportation and other costs.

 - a4) The traveler attends a meeting, conference, convention, or training session where the traveler is expected to have business interaction with other participants in addition to scheduled events.
 Further, it is anticipated that maximum benefit will be achieved by authorizing the traveler to stay at the lodging facilities where the meeting, conference, convention, or training session is held.